Belgium profile - Timeline

 2013 July - King Albert II abdicates in favour of his son Philippe.

-2013 December - Belgian Senate votes in favour of extending euthanasia law to terminally-ill children.
-Parliament is yet to vote on the controversial measure.
+2014 February - Parliament votes in favour of extending euthanasia law to terminally-ill children.

 2014 May - Parliamentary elections.
 The separatist New Flemish Alliance emerges as the largest party, and the king asks its leader Bart De Wever to look into the possibility of forming a new government.

 2014 October - After months of negotiations, Charles Michel of the Francophone liberal Reform Movement forms a coalition with three Flemish parties, including the New Flemish Alliance (N-VA).
 N-VA leader Bart De Wever remains outside the government as mayor of Antwerp.

 2014 December - A nationwide 24-hour strike called by unions in protest at the government's economic austerity programme brings much of the country to a standstill.